awsdocs/aws-dms-step-by-step/doc_source/chap-sap-ase-aurora-mysql.migration.md

 ![\[Target endpoint configuration\]](http://docs.aws.amazon.com/dms/latest/sbs/images/sap-ase-to-aurora-mysql-target-endpoint-configuration.png)
 + Test the connection using the preceding replication instance\.

 To establish the connection, make sure that you edit the security group for your Amazon Aurora DB instance\.
-Also, open the 3306 port on your MySQL database to the private IP or IP range of the the replication instance\.
+Also, open the 3306 port on your MySQL database to the private IP or IP range of the replication instance\.
 + On the Amazon Relational Database Service \(Amazon RDS\) console, choose your Amazon Aurora MySQL DB instance\.
 + On the **Connectivity & security** tab, locate your security group name under **Security**\.
 + Choose the security group link\.
 A new security group interface page opens\.